Tools4everBV/HelloID-Conn-SA-Sync-Target-Groups-To-SelfService-Products/README.md

 - [ ] Make sure you have Windows PowerShell 5.1 installed on the server where the HelloID agent and Service Automation agent are running.
   > The connector is compatible with older versions of Windows PowerShell.
 Although we cannot guarantuee the compatibility.

-- [ ] Define the Global Variable for you Target System
+- [ ] Define the Global Variables for your Target System

 - [ ] Making sure the product is configered to your requirements.